Imagine you're asleep and suddenly stop breathing.

-Primary care doctors or specialists (like sleep specialists) are all good resources if you're concerned about having sleep apnea.
+Primary care doctors or specialists (like sleep specialists) are all excellent resources if you're concerned about having sleep apnea.
 Diagnostic tests for sleep apnea often include a comprehensive sleep evaluation and polysomnography to diagnose or rule out this serious condition.

 After the assessment period, and any subsequent sleep studies that might be performed, your information will be reviewed and interpreted by your sleep physician.
 At this point, a more accurate diagnosis and treatment recommendations can be made.

-Talking to a specialized sleep doctor about sleep apnea is an important step that anyone can take to protect their heart health.
 If a person is diagnosed with sleep apnea, treatments are often effective.
 Treatment for sleep apnea depends on the type of sleep apnea detected and may include:

 - Lifestyle changes: Doctors may begin by informing patients about lifestyle changes that may reduce the severity of this condition.
 Weight loss, exercise, limiting alcohol, quitting smoking, and even changing your sleeping position may be helpful.